erickmetz/droplet-cloudflare-updatefw/README.md

 * The python3-pip package

 ### Caution
-As it's presently written, this will apply associate every single droplet it can find with the firewall that it generated.
+As it's presently written, this will associate *every single droplet* that it can discover through API requests with the firewall that it generates.
 Utilizing droplet tags and some minor changes in the future will allow more granular targetting of droplets.

 ### The Future
 * The ability to get droplets only with a specific tag